Caesarr-r/TTCM/README.md

-# TTCM: Few-Shot Graph OOD Detection with Topology-Text Consensus
+# TTCM: TTCM: Towards Effective Few-Shot OOD Detection for Text-Attributed Graphs via Topology-Text Consensus Modeling

 This repository contains the implementation of **TTCM**, a framework for few-shot graph node Out-of-Distribution (OOD) detection and classification.